Sadha

+Early life

+Sadha was born in Ratnagiri, Maharashtra, to a Muslim father and a Hindu mother.
+Her parents migrated from Belgaum before settling in Ratnagiri.

 Career

 After making her debut in Jayam (2002), Sadha appeared in the Tamil film Anniyan (2005), opposite Vikram directed by S. Shankar.
 Since then, she has appeared in a number of films across various film industries of India, in different languages including Monalisa (2004) in Kannada and Click (2010) in Hindi.

 In 2014, Sadha joined as a judge for the ninth season of Jodi No 1 on Vijay TV.
 In 2016, Sadha starred as judge in Dhee Juniors 1 & 2, a dance-based show produced by Mallemala Entertainments in Telugu. she is a judge on Dhee Jodi with Sekhar Master, with each season running over a period of one year.
 It is a weekly show that is broadcast on Wednesdays at 9:30 pm IST on ETV Telugu.
 She is known for her dressing style in the show.

 She appeared in the films Eli in 2015 and Torchlight in 2018.